jrairigh/3d_demo/README.md

 - Space bar changes between orthographic and perspective projection
 - Z key draws the depth buffer to the screen
 - W key draws the triangles of the meshes
-- Tab key switches between drawing different meshes
 - S key shows performance metrics
 - Esc key quits application

-## Improvements
+## Future Enhancements
-- Upper bounds of 53 fps at a 400x250 resolution (release build, every pixel drawn to on screen each frame)
+- Perspective correct texture mapping
 - Clip triangles to screen boundaries
-- Cull back facing triangles
-- Smarter triangle drawing algorithm
-- Perspective correct texture mapping
+- Fixed floating point math for better subpixel accuracy
-- Use threads to render a smaller portion of full screen
+- Use software threads to render a smaller portion of full screen